liquid-rocketry-illinois/RCP-Host/RCP.md

 - 0xF0: Disable heartbeat packets
 - 0xFx: Enable heartbeat packets with seconds specified in the second nibble (excluding a value of 15)
 - 0xFF: Heartbeat packet
-- Remaining codes are not yet defined and can be used as needed.
+- Remaining codes are undefined behavior

 ### Simple Actuator Command

 This packet class is a manual request to a simple actuator.
 A simple actuator is any device which is either on or off.
-This command contains one parameter byte, making the total packet length 1.
-The additional byte encodes both the operation requested, and the actuator ID to address.
-The first 2 bits indicate the requested operation:

-- 00b: Query actuator state
+To read from this type of device, the normal read request packet can be used.
+The response format is indicated in the data packets section.

+To write to a simple actuator, 2 additional parameter bytes are needed.
+The first is the ID of the actuator to write to.
+The next byte indicates the function.
+The meanings of this parameter byte are indicated below:

-- 01b: Turn actuator on
+- 0x00: Turn actuator off
-- 10b: Turn actuator off
+- 0x80: Turn actuator on
-- 11b: Toggle actuator state
+- 0xC0: Toggle actuator state

-The remaining 6 bits indicate the actuator ID to address.
-The target is responsible for parsing this ID and translating it to the appropriate hardware address.

 ### Stepper Motor Command

 This packet class is a manual request to a stepper motor.
-This command contains a variable number of parameter bytes depending on the requested operation, but it is always at least 1.
-The first parameter byte indicates the requested operation, and the stepper motor to address.
-The first 2 bits indicate the operation:

-- 00b: Query stepper motor state
+To read from this type of device, the normal read request packet can be used.
+The response format is indicated in the data packets section.

+To write to a stepper motor, additional parameter bytes are required.
+The first is the ID of the stepper to write to.
+The next byte indicates the function.
+The next 4 bytes are the control value, or in other words the value to set the stepper motor to.
+The meanings of the function byte are indicated below:

-- 01b: Absolute positioning
+- 0x40: Absolute positioning
-- 10b: Relative positioning
+- 0x80: Relative positioning
-- 11b: Speed based control
+- 0xC0: Speed based control

-The next 6 bits indicate the stepper motor ID.
-If the requested operation is a query, there are no additional parameter bytes.
-However, if the operation is a write, the next 4 bytes of information are the value for the indicated function.
-Depending on the hardware implementation, these bytes may be interpreted as a 32 bit integer, a floating point number, or another representation not mentioned.
+The 4 bytes that make up the control value can be interpreted differently depending on the function requested.

 ### Prompt Inputs

-This packet class is used by the target device to prompt input from the host.
+This packet class is used by the target device to prompt input from the host, and like the test state device, is a software component and has no ID byte.
 As of now, this prompt request can prompt for either numeric data, or go-no go authorization, but it can be expanded to include other prompt types.
 When requesting a prompt, the target device will send a packet with the following structure:

 - Header byte
 - Device Class (0x03)